HWAI-collab/HWAI/ReadMe/kait-conversational-ai.md

 ### Privacy Policy and Business Data Handling

 **Business Data Collection and Usage:**
-KaiT collects and processes business and customer data in accordance with applicable privacy laws including GDPR, CCPA, and regional privacy regulations.
+KAITY collects and processes business and customer data in accordance with applicable privacy laws including GDPR, CCPA, and regional privacy regulations.
 Data collection is limited to functionality essential for customer service automation, business intelligence generation, and platform operation.

 **Data Security Measures:**
 - End-to-end encryption for all business and customer communications